Skip to main content

 Result: Privacy and approximation from the same mathematical structure

-We show how Bloom filters, streaming algorithms, and privacy mechanisms all arise from the same underlying pattern: functions with rank-deficient codomains.
+Bloom filters, streaming algorithms, and privacy mechanisms all arise from the same underlying pattern: functions with rank-deficient codomains.
+The many-to-one structure is what gives you both space efficiency and privacy.

 Traditional differential privacy adds calibrated noise.
 Our approach is different: we use lossy compression and many-to-one mappings to achieve privacy through rank-deficient observations.

-Why this matters: It provides an alternative privacy framework that’s more natural for certain applications—especially those already using approximate data structures.
+This provides an alternative privacy framework that’s more natural for applications already using approximate data structures.
+You don’t bolt on privacy as an afterthought.
+It falls out of the design.

-This paper unifies seemingly disparate probabilistic data structures under one mathematical framework:
+This paper unifies seemingly disparate probabilistic data structures under one framework:

 • Bloom filters for set membership